StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 Product variations are now supported at a basic level.
 We have an advanced feature for variable products prepared for our Premium and PRO users.

+= I have updated the ATUM plugin to the last version and I can't see the new functionality =

+If you are using some kind of cache system, try to purge the cache or ask your hosting provider to do it.
+Also, try to reload the ATUM pages with CTRL + F5 (Windows) or CMD + R (MacOs) to clear your browser cache.

 == Screenshots ==